aosabook/500lines/blockcode/README.md

     degrees
 </div>
 ```
-HTML Structure of a Block <!-- FIXME This is the caption for the above code block (I think). -ARB -->
+HTML Structure of a Block <!-- FIXME This is the caption for the above code block. -ARB -->

 It's important to note that there is no real distinction between blocks in the menu and blocks in the script.
 Dragging treats them slightly differently based on where they are being dragged from, and when we run a script it only looks at the blocks in the script area, but they are fundamentally the same structures, which means we can simply clone the blocks when dragging from the menu into the script.